indiqusdocs/shakti/docs/Develop/AI Lab/CreatingAILabInstance.md

 7. Select the time limit for automatically shutting down idle workloads.
 8. Enter the **Session Duration** for your AI Lab.
 9. Specify Additional Object storage.
-10. Mention the unique and valid Name to your AI Lab.
+10. Mention the unique and valid Name of your AI Lab.
-11. Specify the unique and valid name to the lab for identification.
+11. Specify the unique and valid name of the lab for identification.